leekester/ocr-api/README.md

 ```
 ## Calling the Service
 An example call to the service is included in the repo as sendimage.py.\
-The service returns a JSON response such as the one below:
+The service returns a JSON response such as the one below.
+To only run the image through a single model, specify it in the 'model' HTTP header.
+Details are in sendimage.py.
+In my testing, PPOCR-v3 has been the winner in terms of accuracy.
 ```
 [
 	[{